Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-where $\phi_{\rm J}(\varepsilon)$ is given by Eq.~\ref{eq:phi_J_strain} and the functions $f_{\pm}$ can be evaluated by numerically solving the inverse functions $g_{\pm}$ in Eq.~\ref{eq:EOS_strain}.
-While Eq.~\ref{eq:final} is derived based on the critical scalings near $(G_{\rm m} =0, \phi=\phi_{\rm J})$, it effectively describes the mechanical responses for a wide range of $G_{\rm m}$ and $\phi$ as demonstrated by the scaling collapse in Fig.~\ref{fig:main:fig4}(a).
-Further, we re-plotted the shear moduli $G(\varepsilon, \phi, G_{\rm m})$ measured from two sets of PS-PDMS samples with $G_{\rm m} = 0.12$~kPa and 1.28~kPa in Fig.~\ref{fig:main:fig4}(c).
-The theoretical predictions from Eq.~\ref{eq:final} are exhibited as the surfaces, which nicely overlap with the experimental data points.
+where $\phi_{\rm J}(\varepsilon)$ is given by Eq.~\ref{eq:phi_J_strain}, and the functions $f_{\pm}$ can be evaluated by numerically solving the inverse functions $g_{\pm}$ in Eq.~\ref{eq:EOS_strain}.
+In Fig.~\ref{fig:main:fig4}(c), we compared the measured shear moduli of two sets of PS-PDMS samples with $G_{\rm m} = 0.12$~kPa and 1.28~kPa, respectively, to the theoretical predictions from Eq.~\ref{eq:final}.